Can You Use Vinegar to Kill Mold?

 The Spruce / Cristina Tudor

-Smaller areas of mold growth that are caught early, can be removed with some basic cleaning supplies by following some safety guidelines.
-There are several biocides that will kill mold more quickly than vinegar, but distilled white vinegar or cleaning vinegar are less toxic to the environment and humans.
-It is important for the vinegar you use to have an acetic acid level of 4.0%−4.2% or higher.
-The distilled white vinegar in the condiment aisle contains around five percent acetic acid and 95 percent water.
-Cleaning vinegar contains around six percent acetic acid.
-While vinegar will kill the mold, it is slow acting and the discoloration and stains from the mold may remain and require additional scrubbing with a household cleaner.
+According to the U.S. Department of Environmental Protection, if the mold patch is smaller than 10 square feet, you can attempt to remove it.
+Vinegar must have an acetic acid level of 4.0%−4.2% or higher to kill mold or mildew.
+Distilled white vinegar in the condiment aisle contains around 5% acetic acid and 95% water.
+Cleaning vinegar contains about 6% acetic acid.
+While vinegar will kill the mold, it is slow acting, and the discoloration and stains from the mold may remain and require additional scrubbing with another household cleaner.

 What You'll Need